AndrewEsenin/Simple_Path_Tracer_Documentation/README.md

 <br />

 **TrimPathFromStart**
-Cuts the beginning of the path by the specified distance.
+Trims the beginning of the path by the specified distance.

 <br />